mkoslacz/mkoslacz.github.io-old/_drafts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 5. **Entity** (-ies): objects representing your data
 6. (sometimes) **Builder**: starts a whole VIPER module

 I won't cover each of them in this post as it's rather a material for an another publication.
 For now let's focus on the general idea of the VIPER.
 It makes your every screen a independent module you can move around your project or even your whole projects portfolio.
 There's even more: it makes every sub-module independent so you can ie use VIPER from one project in another one switching a implementation of only one of sub-modules to meet the requirements of the target application.
 Having all of the modules and sub-modules decoupled and independent makes them extremely easy to test.
 Every sub-module has it's own responsibility, so it's much more easier to keep them small, neat and clean throughout whole development process.
-Moreover, it introduces a huge acceleration to the enterprise mobile development process as a whole team can work on the one screen at once (each dev taking one sub-module instead of every dev works on his own screen, where there’s nothing for long and then lots of screens and busy QA), and that leads to increase frequency of development team - QA iterations during the sprint what prevents a QA DDoSing on the end of the sprint.
-That powerfully eases agile approach - customer can review screens earlier, and soothes QA-developers edge keeping QA busy on reasonable level, not like in an „old” approach - bored QA takes care about other projects, then bunch of views is ready, you have to wait for QA to finish another projects, and then QA is very busy because of having lots of views to check at a time.
-Moreover it introduces a unified responsibilities split that allows developers understand the new modules at a glance.
-Moreover, it makes multi-platform development much easier as Android and iOS can share interfaces / protocols, Rx streams and general logic of internals, if you manage to maintain uniform architecture across platforms.
-Moreover, if you write your Android code in [Kotlin][kotlin], you can port the presenter, tests and some utils between platforms with very little effort, as Kotlin and Swift have very similar grammar.
+Moreover, it introduces a huge acceleration to the enterprise mobile development process as a whole team can work on the one screen at once and that leads to increase frequency of a dev - QA iterations during the sprint.
+That powerfully eases agile approach - customer can review screens earlier, and it also soothes a dev - QA edge by keeping QA busy on the reasonable level, it's not like in an „old” approach where bored QA takes care about other projects on the beginning of a sprint, and when a whole bunch of views is ready at the end of a sprint you have to wait for QA to finish another projects, and then you DDoS them using all the views you have developed.
+Moreover, it introduces a unified responsibilities split that allows developers understand the new modules at a glance.
+Furthermore, it makes multi-platform development much easier as Android and iOS can share interfaces / protocols, Rx streams and general logic of internals, if you manage to maintain uniform architecture across platforms.
+In addition, if you write your Android code in [Kotlin][kotlin], you can port the presenter, tests and some utils between platforms with very little effort, as Kotlin and Swift have very similar grammar.
 Android and iOS parts of the team can do different modules at once, and after finishing that they can switch and base their code on already done components of the another platform.
-Making your app decoupled allows you to be more agile, especially when circumstances of your project make the specification to change frequently, because you can change any of the modules or the sub-modules without even touching the rest of the codebase.
+What is more, making your app decoupled allows your team to be more agile, especially when circumstances of your project make the specification to change frequently, because you can change any of the modules or the sub-modules without even touching the rest of the codebase.
+That's a pretty bunch of advantages!

 # Doubt